Three Ways to Enhance the Interoperability of Cross-References in TEI XML

 publish, or study the data.
 This requires the use of some TEI-compliant and -aware

-processing mechanism, which will take the TEI elements and attributes that have been used
+processing mechanism, which will take the TEI elements and attributes that have been

-for cross-referencing, resolve them to retrieve a string or document fragment, and then
+for cross-referencing, resolve them to retrieve a string or document fragment, and

 transform that data according to whatever purpose is intended.
 Although the end result